 |Some people like to think Star Citizen will end up like this|

-If you do however feel that you want it and don't shy away from bugs and a game in production, then I guess I can give a warned yes.
+If you do however feel that you want it and don't shy away from bugs and a game in production, then I guess I can give a yes with a warning.
 Don't go for the most expensive packs, that's a path to folly.
 Even if you have a lot of money to spare, buying expensive digital ships just isn't the right way to spend it, even if it's your money and you have the right to spend it in any way you please.
 So don't be silly and spend a mint of dough on it.
 If you get burned, get at least burned with an amount that doesn't mean a difference between paying your rent or getting thrown out of your apartment.
 Besides, if you really want to, you can always pour in more money later if you so feel.

 So that's what Star Citizen is at the moment.
 It's not something very concrete at the moment, not to the public at least.
 But it is a dream.
 And sometimes dreams come true.

 If you want it, you can get it directly from Cloud Imperium Games.
 Oh, and if you do decide to get it, you can use this referral code: STAR-G4R9-XLR3